 The Spanish Square is mostly pedestrianized, you can explore on foot, but because lots of cobbled street, make sure bring good pair of shoes.
 Several buses and the metro serve this area.
 There is Metro Line A at stops Barberini and Spagna.

-Stay in Spanish Square if you travel with your family; you want a beautiful, quieter part of Rome; you want a classy, upscale hotel; you are visiting Rome for the first time;
+Stay in Spanish Square if you travel with your family; couples who enjoy high-end fashion, art, and fine dining; you want a beautiful, quieter part of Rome with a classy, upscale hotel; you are visiting Rome for the first time;

-Best places to stay in Rome in Spanish Square:
+Best places to stay in Rome in Spanish Square for first-time visitors:

 luxury ($$$): Hassler Roma This 5-star hotel is located at the top of the Spanish Steps, 5-minute walk from Spagna Metro.
 Its restaurant and gym have panoramic views over Rome’s rooftops.
 There is a Michelin-starred Imàgo on the 6th floor, the stylish Salone Eva, and the Palm Court restaurant with its ancient stone walls.